Smoked Salmon Bagel

 • Use other smoked fish.
 Swap the smoked salmon for smoked trout or smoked tuna.

 • Add extra veggies.
-We kept things classic with red onion, but feel free to add avocado, tomatoes, olives, chopped chives, or even some arugula.
+We kept things classic with red onion, but feel free to add avocado, tomatoes, olives, chopped chives, or even some arugula for a more vibrant twist.

 • Garnish.
 I like to add a sprinkle of fresh herbs, like fresh parsley, for a bit of color.

-To store: Salmon bagel sandwiches should be best enjoyed fresh, but if you have any leftovers, you can store them in an airtight container in the fridge for up to 1-2 days.
+To store: Salmon bagels should be best enjoyed fresh, but if you have any leftovers, you can store them in an airtight container in the fridge for up to 1-2 days.
 I would not recommend freezing the bagels since they’ll lose their texture once thawed.

 Make ahead: You can prep these bagels up to three days in advance and keep them stored in the refrigerator.
 When ready to eat, let it sit at room temperature for 30 minutes and, if possible, place it in a panini press to toast it.